 We first need to establish a definition of resilience.
 Dictionaries define resilience as the capacity to recover quickly from difficulties, the ability to bounce back, or a toughness.
 Generally, resilience is associated with an ability to withstand hardship and return back to an original state.
 While the goal of returning to the original state may be appropriate for some systems, it is not necessarily an appropriate or strategic goal for others.
 For example, it might be more appropriate to rebuild damaged homes in a hurricane-prone region to a higher standard, an improved state relative to its original condition.
 Universities, as complex infrastructure systems, may seek to return to normal operations under some circumstances (e.g., following a fire, flood, or other natural hazard event), but may seek to return to an entirely different set of operating conditions and capabilities under others (e.g., following a global pandemic).
 Adaptation (of institutions and behaviors) to climate change also fall into this category.
-Indeed, we may well see many universities "return" to something quite different from what we had before the Coronavirus epidemic.
-There are certainly reasons this may be advantageous, timely, and strategic beyond the epidemic.
+Indeed, we may well see many universities "return" to something quite different from what we had before the pandemic.
+There are certainly reasons this may be advantageous, timely, and strategic beyond the pandemic.
 In fact, there have been growing pressures on colleges and universities to change in recent decades, more often met with resistance than support from within, resulting in a growing rift between institutions and their missions, and society's expectations and needs for higher education.
-Higher ed is stagnant and history-bound relative to nearly every other aspect of modern society, which is far more fluid, nimble, agile, and evolutionary.
-We have been accused of failing to adapt or evolve (despite recent evidence to the contrary with the rapid, universal move to remote teaching), of being out-of-touch with the needs of today's learners, and failing to prepare graduates for employability.
+Higher education is stagnant and history-bound relative to nearly every other aspect of modern society, which is far more fluid, nimble, agile, and evolutionary.
+We have been accused of failing to adapt or evolve (despite recent evidence to the contrary with the rapid, universal move to remote teaching), of being out of touch with the needs of today's learners, and failing to prepare graduates for employability.
 This crisis has given us both challenges and opportunities, to make needed change and reconsider our roles and responsibilities in society.

-Given the discussion above, and drawing on my experience as a university senior leader and perpetual student of higher education and its institutions and systems, here are fourteen specific recommendations for building institutional resilience:
+Given the discussion above, and drawing on my experience as a university senior leader and perpetual student of higher education and its institutions and systems, here are 14 specific recommendations for building institutional resilience:

-- 1. Scenario-plan and contingency-plan.
-The Coronavirus epidemic was not unforeseen.5 Consider the full range of possible (however unlikely) interruptions to normal campus operations, at all different times during the academic year.
+- Scenario-plan and contingency-plan.
+The coronavirus epidemic was not unforeseen.
+Consider the full range of possible (however unlikely) interruptions to normal campus operations, at all different times during the academic year.
 Have a standing committee led by a member of the senior administration that reports regularly on readiness to the president and board. - Build an emergency/contingency reserves fund.
 Set a goal based on (a) your annual expenditures, and (b) your current capacity to absorb losses.
 For some institutions, building such a dedicated reserves fund will take time.
-What's important is that you start now and make it a priority to add funds each year until you hit your goal. - 3.
+What's important is that you start now and make it a priority to add funds each year until you make your goal. - 3.
 Establish an expectation for all senior administrators to be able to assume the duties of another administrator if needed.
-This can be done in a number of different ways, either by regularly briefing the entire senior leadership team on critical functions, initiatives, and challenges of each administrative division, or by assigning specific backup roles (each senior leader responsible for a division of the university is assigned as the backup for another senior leader, thereby only needing to stay abreast of one other division's activities). - 4.
-Develop emergency/continency plans throughout the organization, down to the department, lab, employee group, or office level as appropriate.
-These should be (a) reviewed and updated annually, and (b) collected and posted (for internal use) by each college, school, or division.
-The standing committee (see recommendation 1) should review these annually for completeness, consistency, continuity assurance, and mutual compatibility, making recommendations for any needed changes. - 5.
-Establish both chain-of-command during emergencies and emergency operations institutional leadership structure for prolonged periods of time during which the university must operate under crisis conditions.
-This leadership structure may be the institution's regular leadership structure, it may be a streamlined version, or it may be quite different.
-Set clear conditions under which any change in university operations and leadership structure may change.
-It's critical that everyone know who is making decisions, who is the responsible authority, and how trustworthy and timely information will be disseminated.
+This can be done in a number of different ways, either by regularly briefing the entire senior leadership team on critical functions, initiatives, and challenges of each administrative division, or by assigning specific backup roles (each senior leader responsible for a division of the university is assigned as the backup for another senior leader, thereby only needing to stay abreast of one other division's activities).